tmtsoftware/csw/docs/src/main/commons/command.md

 a command that has been sent via the `submit` message using the command's `runId`.
 This is most useful with a long-running command but all commands that use `submit` are available.

-The `query` message returns a `QueryResponse`, which coubld be any of the values of `SubmitResponse` plus the `CommandNotAvailable` response.
+The `query` message returns a `SubmitResponse`.
 This response occurs when the framework has no knowledge of the command associated with the `runId` passed with the `query`.
 The previous long-running example above showed the use of `query` to check that the actions associated with a command that had started.
 Another usage is to check the final